lukmay/simple-anki-sync/README.md

 With a single command, you can instantly push your notes to AnkiConnect—no background daemons, no surprises.
 Just run a command to sync the entire vault or your current file, and watch your flashcards update in seconds.
 Study smarter, stay focused, and let the plugin handle the rest.

+For useage make sure Anki is running & User the following commands:
+`Sync current file With Anki`
+`Sync entire vault With Anki`

 ___